-Photos: the SciLifeLab Plasma Profiling facility and Jochen Schwenk.
+Photos: the SciLifeLab Plasma Profiling unit and Jochen Schwenk.

 Self-sampling kits have now been distributed to 1000 randomly selected Stockholm residents.
 The test kit samples a drop of blood, using a testing technique developed at KTH Royal Institute of Technology and Karolinska Institutet for over eight years.